OWASP/owasp-mastg/docs/tools/MASTG-TOOL-0105.md

 source: https://corellium.com
 ---

-Corellium is an iOS and Android device virtualization platform that provides a various tools for security researchers, developers, and testers.
-It allows users to create and manage virtual devices, perform dynamic analysis, and test applications in a controlled environment.
+Corellium is an iOS and Android device virtualization platform that allows users to create and manage virtual devices, perform dynamic analysis, and test applications in a controlled environment.

 ## Overview

 Corellium offers a cloud-based solution that enables users to run virtualized iOS and Android devices.
 These virtual devices can be used for various purposes, including security testing, app development, and research.
-Corellium provides a web-based interface for managing virtual devices, as well as APIs for automation and integration with other tools.
+Corellium provides a web-based interface for managing the virtual devices, as well as APIs for automation and integration with other tools.

-## Benefits

-1. **Scalability**: Corellium allows users to create multiple virtual devices, making it easy to scale testing efforts.
-2. **Accessibility**: The cloud-based platform can be accessed from anywhere, enabling remote collaboration and testing.
-3. **Isolation**: Virtual devices run in isolated environments, reducing the risk of affecting real devices or networks.
-4. **Flexibility**: Corellium supports a wide range of iOS and Android versions, allowing users to test applications on different OS versions and configurations.
-5. **Advanced Features**: Corellium provides advanced features such as kernel debugging, dynamic instrumentation, and network analysis.

-## Limitations
+## iOS emulation

-1. **Cost**: Corellium is a commercial solution with a subscription-based pricing model, which may be expensive for some users.
-2. **Availability**: Corellium is primarily targeted at enterprise users and may not be accessible to individual researchers or small teams.
-3. **Learning Curve**: The platform offers a wide range of features, which may require some time to learn and master.
+Corellium is the only available commercial option for iOS emulation.
+It is possible to launch all types of iOS devices with any supported iOS version.
+Each device can be jailbroken from the start, so even recent versions of iOS can be used to analyze applications.

+Through the GUI, Corellium provides multiple features that are interesting for security testing:

+* Built-in file browser
+* Built-in Frida server
+* App overview and IPA installer
+* Certificate-pinning bypass (may not always work)
+* Snapshot management

+While Corellium has some very powerfull tools to analyze both applications and iOS itself, it does have a few important limitations:

+* **No App Store**: The devices do not have the App Store, which means you cannot use a Corellium device to obtain a decrypted version of an IPA file.
+* **No Apple Services**: Access to Apple services (including iMessage and push notifications) is unavailable.
+* **No Camera / Cellular / NFC / Bluetooth**: Apps running on Corellium do not have access to these peripherals.

-## Use Cases
+## Android emulation

-1. **Security Testing**: Corellium is widely used by security researchers to identify vulnerabilities in iOS and Android applications.
-The platform's advanced features, such as kernel debugging and dynamic instrumentation, make it a powerful tool for in-depth security analysis.
-2. **App Development**: Developers can use Corellium to test their applications on different OS versions and configurations, ensuring compatibility and performance across a wide range of devices.
-3. **Research**: Corellium provides a controlled environment for conducting research on mobile operating systems and applications.
-Researchers can use the platform to study malware, analyze system behavior, and develop new security techniques.
+Android images are available in both the `user` and `userdebug` configuration and all images are rooted by default.
+Google Play and other Google Services are not installed by default, but Corellium does allow you to install them via an OpenGApps package.

+Through the GUI, Corellium provides multiple features that are interesting for security testing:

+* Built-in file browser
+* Built-in Frida server
+* App overview and IPA installer
+* Certificate-pinning bypass (may not always work)
+* Snapshot management

+However, some features are not supported:

+* **TrustZone**: It is not possible to access a Keymaster, or use PlayReady or WideFine.
+* **SELinux in Permissive mode**: SELinux is set to permissive mode, which may be detected by applications.
+This is typically not the case for physical devices rooted with Magisk or KernelSU.